-There is no reason to expect a different epidemic curve for this pandemic than for others.
+There is no reason to expect that the epidemic curve for this pandemic will be any different from others.
 Reasonable national and local planning curves are shown in Figure 6.
-It is important to note that again the height of the curve this is not a prediction.
-It is a reasonable worse case scenario.
-Also different considerations and lower peaks will apply in European populations where there were significant numbers of infections over the summer.

-Figure 6: National and local planning profiles (UK).
-Proportion of local population becoming ill per week.
+It is important to note that again the height of the curve is not a prediction: It is a reasonable worse case scenario.
+Further, different considerations and lower peaks will apply for European populations who experienced a significant numbers of infections over the summer.
+Figure 6: National and local planning profiles (UK), proportion of local population becoming ill per week